 Front End development and Back End development are responsible for the internet you interact with — all day, every day.
 Front End development uses front end programming languages to create what the user sees in a browser; Back End development uses back end programming languages to fulfill those requests on the server side.
 Combined, it creates a seamless experience for the user.

 That’s a lot to process — we know.
 That’s why we’re here to eliminate any confusion regarding Front End Development vs. Back End Development and what it means to be a developer in one of those respective disciplines.
-That means covering programming languages, and the skills necessary to a Front End or Back End developer.
+That means covering full stack programming languages, and the skills necessary to a Front End or Back End developer.
 We’ll also look at newer web development and employment trends for a Front End and a Back End developer, including salary and employment opportunities.
 We’ll also explore the emergence of Full Stack Development.
 It’s a lot to take in, but we’re here to help.

 What is Front End development?

 Front End development and Front End programming languages create what a user interacts with

 Put plainly: A Front End web developer creates visuals — the visual representation of a user’s request within a browser, a need for which began in the mid-1990s with the development of the commercialized internet we know today.